Skip to content

 Printing Large Image on Multiple Pages.

-• Microsoft Excel and Adobe Reader are very basic tools that can be used effectively to print large images onto multiple pages.
+• Microsoft Excel or Adobe Reader – Believe it or not, these can also be used to print large images across multiple pages.
 For a tutorial of this process go here>>

 Let me know in the comments below what has been your experience with splitting images to print on multiple pages.